AgoraIO/Advanced-Video/Capture-Raw-Video-Data/Custom-Video-Source-Windows/README.md

 *其他语言版本： [简体中文](README.zh.md)*

 *  copy sdk folder to the directroy where Opnelive.sln file is located in.
-*  currently the external video format supportted(2.9.1 and above):
+*  currently the external video format supportted(2.9.0 and below):
-    * ARGB
     * yuv420
-    * yuv422
 * copy the dll files in sdk/dll directory to execution dirctory
-* unzip the file 360p_i422.zip,then copy the file 360p_i422.yuv in the execution dirctory.
-This is yuv422 format and the resolution is 640*360, the framterate is 15.
+* unzip the file 360p_i420.zip,then copy the file 360p_i420.yuv in the execution dirctory.
+This is yuv420 format and the resolution is 640*360, the framterate is 15.
 * If you want push other video format file, you can modify the param in the function CVideoDlg::pushVideoFrame().
   Then copy your raw video file to the exectution path.